RishiHuyr/Trafiq.ai/README.md

 The application is deployed using Vercel, enabling fast, scalable, and reliable web deployment.
 The architecture is designed to be easily extendable for future cloud or container-based deployments.

-🔐 Ethics & Safety

-The platform intentionally avoids facial recognition and automated enforcement.
-TRAFIQ.AI is designed to assist traffic authorities with insights, not replace human judgment, ensuring ethical, transparent, and responsible AI usage.

 ⭐ Vision

 We don’t analyze accidents — we predict and prevent them using ethical AI.